George-wu509/Cytoneme-simulation-model/user-guild/README.md

-# Guild to to run create3Dhex_dir to build cytoneme simulation model
+# Guild to build cytoneme simulation model using create3Dhex_dir.m
 cytoneme-mediated morphogen transport model made by George.Wu

 Outline of this document